Go to top of page

 National Day of Action against Bullying and Violence

 The National Day of Action against Bullying and Violence (NDA) is an annual event that supports schools to work with their school communities to find practical and lasting solutions to bullying and violence.
-The department provided funding to over 400 eligible South Australian government schools and preschools to celebrate the 2023 National Day of Action and more than $200,000 in project funding to 46 schools to support bullying prevention projects.
+The department provides funding to eligible South Australian government schools and preschools to celebrate the National Day of Action and support bullying prevention projects.

 Parents in Education